mix8872/yii2-files/README.md

 In config you may define access control to prevent access to the administrative part of the module.

-Also you can define `imageResize` to create additional sizes for uploaded images.
+Also you can define `sizes` to create additional sizes for uploaded images.

-In `imageResize` definitions, also you can optional define model for which scaling will be applied.
+In `resize` definitions, also you can optional define model for which scaling will be applied.
 Support definition several models as array.

 To use sizes names template you may define `sizesNameTemplate` option, where `%k` - key, `%s` - size.
 By default - `%s`;